 Marc and Amy Vachon wanted to create a different sort of family life than either of them had growing up: Marc’s father worked long hours while his mom took care of him and his five siblings in Boston, while Amy, an Ann Arbor native, was raised by her mother, a widow.

 The two decided they wanted to share equally when it came not just to their parenting, but in their home life and careers, too.
 They were married in 2001 and welcomed their first child in 2002.
-Today, they manage to interweave their work life – 32 hours for each – around caring for their two children, now ages 5 and 8.
+Today, they manage to interweave their work life – 32 hours for each – around caring for their two children.

 They wrote Equally Shared Parenting: Rewriting the Rules for a New Generation of Parents to help other parents understand what they could do to work toward a more balanced family life.